-The much-anticipated revision to the Occupational Safety and Health Administration's (OSHA's) Hazard Communication Standard (29 Code of Federal Regulations (CFR) 1910.1200) was published in the Federal Register on March 26, 2012 (with an effective date of 60 days thereafter).
-One of the most significant changes in this revision is OSHA's adoption of the United Nations' Globally Harmonized System (GHS) of Classification and Labeling of Chemicals.
+The much-anticipated revision to the Occupational Safety and Health Administration’s (OSHA’s) Hazard Communication Standard (29 Code of Federal Regulations (CFR) 1910.1200) was published in the Federal Register on March 26, 2012 (with an effective date of 60 days thereafter).
+One of the most significant changes in this revision was OSHA’s adoption of portions of the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS).

-The revised standard, which OSHA is calling HazCom 2012, is expected to affect every U.S. workplace with exposure to hazardous chemicals.
-These changes will ultimately impact over five million facilities and over 40 million workers.
-OSHA anticipates the revised standard will prevent 43 fatalities and 521 injuries and illnesses annually, with a net annualized savings of over $507 million a year.
+The revised standard, HazCom 2012, is expected to affect every U.S. workplace with exposure to hazardous chemicals.
+These changes will ultimately impact more than five million facilities and over 40 million workers.
+OSHA anticipates the revised standard will prevent 43 fatalities and 521 injuries and illnesses annually, with a net annualized savings of over $507 million.

 The parts of the HCS not related to the GHS—basic framework, scope and exemptions—have remained largely unchanged.

 There have been some minor terminology modifications to align the revised HCS language with that used in the GHS.
 For example, the term “hazard determination” has been changed to “hazard classification” and “material safety data sheet” (MSDS) has changed to “safety data sheet” (SDS).